paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 TGA officials admitted monitoring was never systematically tracked against Plan objectives and characterised it as "day-to-day processes".

 **Legal Commentary**
-The OAIC decision has been noted in independent legal commentary (Sparke Helmore).
+The original OAIC decision (MR22/00538) has been noted in independent legal commentary (Sparke Helmore).

 ---